 We investigate the three-nucleon system with a realistic nucleon-nucleon potential and the Tucson-Melbourne (TM) two-pion exchange three-body interaction using a translationally invariant harmonic oscillator basis.
 In the calculations, the no-core shell-model two-body effective interaction replaces the nucleon-nucleon potential, while the three-nucleon interaction is added without any renormalization.
 We study the convergence of the approach by changing the basis size.
-Also the dependence of the binding energies on the TM cutoff parameter [Formula Presented] is examined.
-The results show promise for the construction of three-body effective interactions including a three-nucleon interaction, for use in future ab initio no-core shell-model nuclear structure calculations for [Formula Presented] systems.
+Also the dependence of the binding energies on the TM cutoff parameter Λ is examined.
+The results show promise for the construction of three-body effective interactions including a three-nucleon interaction, for use in future ab initio no-core shell-model nuclear structure calculations for A > 3 systems.

 ASJC Scopus subject areas